MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-emailotp-get-started.md

 ### 1.2 Edit the function

 The code starts with reading the incoming JSON object.
 Microsoft Entra ID sends the [JSON object](/entra/identity-platform/custom-claims-provider-reference) to your API.
-In this example, it reads the email address (identifier) and the one time code (OTP).
+In this example, it reads the email address (identifier) and the OTP.
 Then, the code sends the details to the communications service to send the email using a [dynamic template](https://sendgrid.com/en-us/solutions/email-api/dynamic-email-templates).

 This how-to guide demonstrates the OTP send event using Azure Communication Services and SendGrid.
 Use the tabs to select your implementation.